The Rundown

 Because these working dogs are designed with a fast metabolism and plenty of energy, they need quite a nutrient-dense diet to keep them going day-to-day.
 The optimal diet for a Border Collie is one that is high in protein and fat.

 These pooches are super active and need high-quality nutrients to fuel that activity.
 The higher the protein count the better, and Border Collies don’t tend to suffer from food intolerances so mixed protein sources are great.
-Your Collie will thrive on a diet that contains between 30 and 50% protein.
+Your Border Collie will thrive on a diet that contains between 30 and 50% protein.

 Fat is an important energy source for dogs who are on the move a lot.
 A lot of the fat in a dog food will come from the meat sources, which is a superb, healthy source.
 Other fats that are considered healthy and useful for your pet are flaxseed, canola oil, and any animal fats (as long as they are identified).
 A fat count of 15% and upwards is great for Collies.